Scroll

 Why do we own it?

-We are attracted to the demand for Fisher & Paykel Healthcare’s innovative care products as the worldwide population ages and the incidence of chronic respiratory illness and other health issues rise.
+We are attracted to the demand for Fisher & Paykel Healthcare’s innovative care products as the worldwide population ages and the incidence of chronic respiratory illness and other health issues rises.
 Through its own research and development, Fisher & Paykel Healthcare has continued to develop products that significantly expand its potential patient base, while maintaining high returns on invested capital.

 What does it do?